gpuweb/gpuweb/proposals/texel-buffers.md

 To get coverage on older Metal versions, it would be possible to polyfill by using a regular device buffer and doing the format conversions inside the shader.
 This requires that the storage format is specified inside the shader.

-The maximum texel buffer size is 64MB for the Apple2 GPU family, and 256MB for Apple3 and above.
+The maximum texel buffer size is 64 M pixels for the Apple2 GPU family, and 256 M pixels for Apple3 and above.
+The texel buffer size is also bounded above by the generic buffer size constraint.

+**TODO**: Get data for non-Apple GPUs.

 ### D3D12